mrakmondal6612/Crack-Interview-AK/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the project.
+The development server runs with Turbopack for faster builds.

 ## <a name="snippets">🕸️ Snippets</a>